Rushi305/Rushi305/README.md

 ## About Me
-I'm a technology enthusiast with a strong focus on Machine Learning and Full Stack Development.
+I'm a technology enthusiast with a strong focus on Full Stack Development.
 I’ve gained hands-on experience in implementing various algorithms and data processing techniques.
 I’m always eager to explore new technologies and push the boundaries of what's possible.

 ## 🛠️ Languages and Tools